 In connection with Alan S. Roemer's appointment to our board of directors in 2020, he was granted the right to receive an option to purchase shares of our common stock, at an exercise price equal to the fair market value of the shares on the date of grant, that, combined with his existing stock option grant, represents 1.5% of our fully diluted capitalization (including shares issuable upon exercise of warrants or warrants or reserved for issuance under our equity incentive plans) upon the closing of a Qualified Financing.
-Upon the completion of this offering and in satisfaction of the antidilution right, Mr. Roemer will receive an option to purchase shares of our common stock, assuming the sale in this offering of the number of shares set forth on the cover page of this prospectus at the assumed public offering price of per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
-The final number of shares subject to such option will be determined in connection with the pricing of this offering.
+Upon the completion of this offering and in satisfaction of the antidilution right, Mr. Roemer will receive an option to purchase 86,258 shares of our common stock, assuming the sale in this offering of the number of shares set forth on the cover page of this prospectus at the public offering price of \$10.00 per share.
+The final number of shares subject to such option will be determined upon completion of this offering.